jgrossi/syncr/README.md

 You can sync MySQL database too.
 The command create a SQL file, transfer between servers and import into MySQL database, removing the generated SQL file.

-- *This project is under development.*
+You can use Syncr with password support or using private keys.
+If you want to set the username `password` for your SSH connection you must set it on the configuration file.
+Otherwise let `password` empty to use private keys.

-- *Missing tests sending SSH password.
-For now working only with public key already installed.*
+*This project is under development.*

 ## Installation